mobify/branching-strategy/README.md

 At the end of each document is a list of common scenarios you will encounter and how Mobify's branching strategies apply.

-## What is the purpose of this repository?
+## What is the purpose of this document?

 As Mobify continues to grow and expand its operations globally, consistency across all teams and partners is a key focus.
 The more aligned all Mobify projects are, the more productive everyone will be.